fjdksa80/9ct-unity-game-design/Software Design Project Proposal/Software Design Project Proposal.md

 #### Functional Requirements

 **User Interaction:** The user will interact with my game via keyboard and mouse controls.
 The user will be able to move the player using WASD/arrow keys and jump with space bar.
-The mouse will be used to select options in menu screens/splash screens.
+The mouse will be used to click buttons on the splash screen.

 **Core Gameplay or Simulation Mechanics:** The game will move the player in response to the user's inputs and will, go to the next level when the player is at the end.